 As a foreign private issuer under the SEC rules, we are not required to have independent directors on our supervisory board, except to the extent that our Audit Committee is required to consist exclusively of independent supervisory board members.
 However, our supervisory board has determined that, under current Nasdaq listing standards regarding independence, and taking into account any applicable committee standards, Messrs.
-Mankodi, Mazzella, Östberg and Schneider would be considered independent supervisory board members.
+Mankodi, Mazzella and Östberg would be considered independent supervisory board members.

 Under the independence criteria of the DCGC (which requires that our supervisory board be composed of independent members, except for no more than one member who is not independent), Messrs.
+Mankodi,

-Mankodi, Mazzella, Östberg and Schneider will be independent supervisory board members.
+Mazzella and Östberg are considered independent supervisory board members.
 See "Item 16 G. Corporate governance."